fedor-grigoryev/bi-2023-tcr-tils/README.md

 ![Dotplot of cell markers, differentially expressed genes and T cell checkpoint associated genes](figs/dotplot.png)

-As expected, cellular distribution in tumor and normal sample is highly different:
+As expected, **cellular distribution in tumor and normal sample is highly different**:

 * CD8+ effector2 cells are enriched in Tumor, while  CD8+ effector1 – in Normal tissue
 * Both CD4+ helper subtypes are enriched in Normal, although  CD4+ Follicular helpers and CD4+ T reg are more specific for Tumor